syncfusion-content/xamarin-docs/Xamarin/UIKit/xamarin-forms-ui-designs.md

 documentation: ug
 ---

-# Syncfusion Xamarin.Forms UI Design
+# Syncfusion Xamarin.Forms UI Designs

 The Essential UI Kit includes 62 screens which is under the following categories.